Peanut stew

-Variants of the dish appear in the cuisine of nations throughout West Africa and Central Africa.
+Variants of Senegalese maafe appear in the cuisine of nations throughout West Africa and Central Africa.
 It is very similar to groundnut soup.
 It may be prepared with lamb, beef, chicken, or without meat.
 In Ghana, this stew is usually eaten with fufu.

 Variations

 Recipes for the stew vary widely, but commonly include chicken, tomato, onion, garlic, cabbage, and leaf or root vegetables.
 Other versions include okra, corn, carrots, cinnamon, hot peppers, paprika, black pepper, turmeric, cumin, and other spices.
-Maafe is traditionally served with white rice (in Senegal, Mauritania and Gambia), fonio or to (millet dough) in Mali, tuwo or omo tuo (rice or millet dough) in Northern Nigeria, Niger, and Northern Ghana, couscous (as West Africa meets the Sahara, in Sahelian countries), or fufu and sweet potatoes in the more tropical areas, such as the Ivory Coast.
+Maafe is traditionally served with white rice (in Senegal, Mauritania, Guinea-Bissau and Gambia), fonio or to (millet dough) in Mali, tuwo or omo tuo (rice or millet dough) in Northern Nigeria, Niger, and Northern Ghana, couscous (as West Africa meets the Sahara, in Sahelian countries), or fufu and sweet potatoes in the more tropical areas, such as the Ivory Coast.
 Um'bido is a variation using greens, while Ghanaian maafe is cooked with boiled eggs.
-A variation of the stew, "Virginia peanut soup", even traveled with enslaved Africans to North America.
+"Virginia peanut soup", a variation of Senegalese maafe even traveled with enslaved Africans to North America.

+Senegalese maafe

+Maafe or mafé was improved from bassi guerte, a peanut butter sauce served with chere a Senegalese couscous on millet basis.
+Malian tigadèguèna and Senegalese maafe being in taste and consistency different.
+Unlike Malian tigadèguèna, which is traditionally more watery and prepared with unrefined shea butter, the type of maafe prepared and consumed in Senegal is a rice-based dish with a creamy peanut paste sauce, tomato, oil, meat, onion, garlic, vegetables and spices which give it a particular flavor.
+Senegalese maafe is not only the national dish in Mali and Gambia, it is also prepared in various countries in West Africa as well as outside the African continent.
+In The Gambia, it is called domodah.